 What Needs to Change to Save 50% of Your Income?

-Some habits and frivolous spending need to change in order to live on half your income.
-Commitment and mindset are top priority actions in order to get the job done.
+Some habits and frivolous spending must change to live on half your income.
+Commitment and mindset are top priority actions to get the job done.
 Set a time frame and get to work.

 Saving 50% of your income involves some commitment.
-Paying yourself first – as soon as your paycheck hits your account is the perfect way to make sure these things get done before you forget or life happens and the money just disappears.
+Paying yourself first – as soon as your paycheck hits, your account is the perfect way to ensure these things get done before you forget or life happens, and the money just disappears.

 Set a specific amount and have it automatically transferred into a savings account.

 Create a time frame.
-We are planning on doing this for one full year and then re-evaluating where we are at that point.
+We plan on doing this for one full year and then re-evaluating where we are.

-You will also need to find ways to cut back on paid daily living activities to fit your expenses in the new budget.
+You will also need to find ways to cut back on paid daily living activities to fit your expenses into the new budget.
 I have a whole bunch of tips to help.

 It all comes down to what is most important to you.
 My husband and I have some big goals.
-He is getting ready to retire in a few years an not only do I want to have a nice nest egg for us when he does, I want to travel.
+He is getting ready to retire in a few years and not only do I want to have a nice nest egg for us when he does, but I also want to travel.

-We have not been able to travel too much because we have a son with special needs but as he gets older and ee create a life for him, we will be free to go to all of those amazing places that we are eager to see.
+We have not been able to travel too much because we have a son with special needs, but as he gets older and we create a life for him, we will be free to go to all those amazing places we are eager to see.

-You need to get super excited about it and understand that anything is possible.
-Even if its a HUGE goal of being debt-free or saving half of your income.
+You must get super excited about it and understand that anything is possible, even if it’s a HUGE goal of being debt-free or saving half of your income.

 35 Simple Steps To Live on Half Your Income